Impeachment in Oklahoma: Impeachment law

 Impeachment is a mechanism for removing a government official from office.
 In Oklahoma, impeachment of state officials is governed by the Oklahoma Constitution and covers statewide elected officials.
 Officials that may be impeached are the governor and "other elective state officers" (including the justices of the Supreme Court and judges of the Court of Criminal Appeals.
 The state constitution names the possible grounds for impeachment as "willful neglect of duty, corruption in office, habitual drunkenness, incompetency, or any offense involving moral turpitude while in office".

 Impeachment procedures in Oklahoma are similar both to federal impeachment and impeachment in most other states.
 Impeachment takes place in the lower chamber of its legislature, the House, and requires a simple majority vote.
 The articles of impeachment are then tried in an impeachment trial held in its upper chamber, the Senate, and a "guilty" verdict requires a two-thirds majority.

 With the exception of impeachments trials of Supreme Court justices, all impeachment trials are to be presided over by the chief justice of the Supreme Court.
 In the absence or disqualification of a chief justice, an associate justice of the Supreme Court instead will be selected by the Senate to preside over the impeachment trial.
-For impeachment trials of Supreme Court justices, however, the Senate choses one of its own members to preside.
+For impeachment trials of Supreme Court justices, however, the Senate chooses one of its own members to preside.